redisson/redisson/docs/observability.md

 Base name: `redisson.map.<name>`

-* `hits` - A Meter of the number of get requests for data contained in cache
+* `hits` - A Meter of the number of get requests for data contained in the cache
-* `misses` - A Meter of the number of get requests for data not contained in cache
+* `misses` - A Meter of the number of get requests for data not contained in the cache
 * `puts` - A Meter of the number of puts to the cache
 * `removals` - A Meter of the number of removals from the cache